 Enter ESPN+: this service is not a new business model; it is simply an opportunity to earn incremental revenue on the assets (sports rights) that ESPN has already invested in.
 Sure, ESPN has and will acquire more rights for the service, and make some original programming, but make no mistake: traditional TV is and will remain the core business model for a very long time to come.

 Disney+ and the Disney Universe

-The best way to understand Disney+, meanwhile, starts with the name: this is a service that is not really about television, at least not directly, but rather about Disney itself.
+Meanwhile, the best way to understand Disney+, which will cost only $7.99/month, starts with the name: this is a service that is not really about television, at least not directly, but rather about Disney itself.
 This famous chart created by Walt Disney himself remains as pertinent as ever:

 I first posted that chart on Stratechery when Disney first announced it was starting a streaming service in 2017, and said at the time:

 At the center, of course, are the Disney Studios, and rightly so.
 Not only does differentiated content drive movie theater revenue, it creates the universes and characters that earn TV licensing revenue, music recording revenue, and merchandise sales.